 Hello and welcome to the sightseeing review of Denali National Park and Preserve.
 This incredible park encompasses six million acres in Alaska.
 It has North America’s tallest mountain peak and various rivers, valleys, forests, and tundras.
 There are tons of things to do in Denali National Park and after reading this article, we’ll have you prepared with all the things you need to know.

 Denali National Park is the crown jewel of Alaska.
-It has been designated as a World Heritage Site by UNESCO, and rightfully so.
+It has been designated as a UNESCO World Heritage Site, and rightfully so.

 The park encompasses over 6 million acres, including Denali (formerly Mt.
 McKinley), North America’s tallest mountain at 20,310 feet above sea level.

 The park offers visitors an unparalleled opportunity to experience wild nature in its purest form—a chance to see moose, caribou, grizzly bears, and other animals in their natural habitat without any obstructions from human development.

 There are many ways for visitors to enjoy the park.
 You can take scenic flights over it, hike or backpack through it on one of several trails, raft down the two rivers that run through the park or go dog sledding on one of the park’s frozen rivers during winter.

 After spendingfive5 days in Denali, we’ve jotted notes for what we want to do when we come back (and already removed some of the things that you don’t necessarily need to do), so you can maximize your experience.

 Best Things to Do in Denali National Park and Preserve

 Let’s get into the best things to see and do in Denali National Park!

 The best way to get to Denali National Park is the Alaska Railroad.
 It’s not the fastest route, but the scenery is beautiful.
 You can get to Denali in a variety of ways of course via bus, plane, car, or helicopter.